cyberpunk2073/vam-backstage/docs/Implementation.md

 - **libuv FS pool** (default 4 workers, `UV_THREADPOOL_SIZE`) — every walker, every `readdir` / `stat`, plus all of chokidar
 - **Network** — Hub API, CDN

 The architectural goal is "**one consumer per pool at a time, branches across pools concurrent**" — _not_ "parallelize everything".
-Two FS walkers fighting over the libuv pool reproduces the 110-second startup bug investigated in [`.cursor/plans/startup-slowdown-report.md`](../.cursor/plans/startup-slowdown-report.md): chokidar's `localWatcher` followed a directory symlink dropped by JayJayWon's BrowserAssist plugin, walked 100k+ FilePrefs entries it had no business walking, and pinned all 4 libuv workers for ~108s while `walkForVars` queued behind it (mean per-stat went from 50 µs to 64 ms — a >1000× regression with no disk thrash; pure queue contention).
+Two FS walkers fighting over the libuv pool drag startup from sub-second into the tens of seconds because per-stat latency collapses under queue contention.

 Cross-pool concurrency is free and should always be used.
-The FS chain (`runScan` → `runLocalScan` → `readAllPrefs`) and the network chain (`fetchPackagesJson` → `scanHubDetails` → `resolvePackageThumbnails`) are intended to run as parallel branches in `startupScan`.
-Within the FS chain, phases run sequentially; within a phase, parallelize via a single shared `pLimit` (see "`pLimit(8)` shape" below).
+The FS chain (`runScan` → `runLocalScan` → `readAllPrefs`) and the network chain (`fetchPackagesJson` → `scanHubDetails` → `resolvePackageThumbnails`) run as parallel branches in `startupScan`.
+Within the FS chain, phases run sequentially; within a phase, parallelize via a single shared `pLimit`.

 ### Per-content vs per-var rule